 4B1: 250, 4B2: 250, 3B1: 900, 3C90: 2300, 3S3: 350, 3F3: 2000

-So we see quite a difference and we want to go for a rod of 3C90 or 3F3 material, otherwise we wil go for a 3B1 rod, that's also fine.
+So we see quite a difference in mu and we want to go for a rod of 3C90 or 3F3 material, otherwise we wil go for a 3B1 rod, that's also fine.

 You can also look at it from a material perspective.
 What material the rod is made from?
 I believe this gives a good indication: